-There’s so much to love about a new home — especially the fact that it’s yours!
+There’s so much to love about a brand new home!
 No worries about an aging furnace or the source of a stain in the carpet.

 But just like Truman, you don’t have to succumb to the sameness.
 It’s quite easy to take something ordinary in your home and make it a little bit special, something unique.
 Some examples to get you started: